 You are able to claim Universal Credit, providing you meet the usual eligibility criteria.

 To support you with the economic impact of the outbreak, and allow you to follow government guidance on self-isolation and social distancing, from 6 April the requirements of the Minimum Income Floor will be temporarily relaxed.
 This change will apply to all Universal Credit claimants and will last for the duration of the outbreak.

-New claimants will not need to attend the job centre to demonstrate gainful self-employment.
+New claimants will not need to attend the job center to demonstrate gainful self-employment.

 Support for rent costs